svgeesus/EuroMPE/Duophonic/performance-dac.md

 One octal DAC does 2 voices  of attack veocity, lift velocity, pressure, glide.

 *Note* final MPE specification reduces precision of pressure & glide to 7bit.
 However, later expansion to 14bit not ruled out.
 Implement 14bit as an experiment; 7bit still supported.
+See [MIDI](./MIDI.md) on precision, smoothing and update rate.

 Similar circuitry also used to provide the global performance controls (mod wheel, sustain, etc).